| | | | | | | |

 Total Time: 1 hour

-Servings: 12 small cassava balls
+Servings: 12 small cassava or yuca balls

 Author: Andressa Vieira